Large-Scale Poloidal Magnetic Field Dynamo Leads to Powerful Jets in GRMHD Simulations of Black Hole Accretion with Toroidal Field: Introduction

-Yet, it is the toroidal magnetic flux -- not the poloidal one -- that is a natural starting point for accretion discs in various contexts.
+Yet, toroidal magnetic flux is a natural starting point for accretion discs in various contexts.
 In compact object mergers, the orbital shear is expected to produce a toroidally-dominated magnetic field geometry.
 In X-ray binaries, the stream overflowing the Roche lobe (or wind from the companion star) would stretch out in the toroidal and radial directions as it feeds the outer disc, and the disc shear would then substantially amplify the toroidal component.
-Similarly, the tidal debris stream feeding the supermassive BH during a tidal disruption event (TDE) is also expected to lead to a toroidally-dominated magnetic field.
+Similarly, the tidal debris stream feeding the supermassive BH during a tidal disruption event (TDE) is also expected to lead to a toroidally-dominated magnetic field. {While AGN appear to have more than sufficient large-scale magnetic flux in the interstellar medium, it is unclear whether their thin accretion disks can drag it to the BH.
+Thus, it is important to understand whether accretion discs can produce large-scale poloidal magnetic flux on their own.}

-This motivates our current study of BH accretion seeded with purely a toroidal magnetic flux.
+This motivates our study of BH accretion seeded with purely a toroidal magnetic flux.
 In Sec.{}~\ref{sec:numerical-models} we describe the numerical setup, in Sec.{}~\ref{sec:Results} we present our results, and in Sec.{}~\ref{sec:Conclusion} we conclude.